PeopleMakeCulture/Fullstack-Notes/Junior /Week-4/FS-React-Forms.md

 _Make sure to name your inputs_ otherwise you will not be able to access its value with event.target.<Name of Field>.value

-## Controlled vs. Uncontrolled Components

-    - Controlled compoent: Form data controlled by a React component
-    - Uncontrolled component: data is controlled by the DOM itself (less useful)
-    Uncontrolled:
-    	- doesn't interact w/ state using value={this.state.keyname}
-    	- changes to the form update the state, but changes to state doesn't change the form

-## Where does the form state belong?

-Misc: - Redux will make state completely seperate from the components